ttdung11t2/react-native-confirmation-code-input/README.md

 - A user-friendly component for inputting confirmation code
 - Extended from [<TextInput/>](https://facebook.github.io/react-native/docs/textinput.html) component, so you can use its props
 - Built-in type of code input: underline, box, circle
-- Set position: center, left, right, fill width
+- Set position: center, left, right, full width
 - Set size and active color, inactive color
 - Easy to customize style, use base style from TextInput component
 - Check code on finish or return code for async checking